Doctor of Psychology, Clinical specialization, 2012

 "I formed my own company, Family Harmony, which specializes in traumatic stress and am now self-employed full-time."

-LaMarr D. Edgerson, 47, lives in Albuquerque, NM and is pursuing a Doctor of Psychology, Clinical specialization, with a special focus on Trauma, from University of the Rockies.
-For three years, he drove the 700 miles to Colorado Springs, Colorado one weekend per month (and sometimes two weekends) to attend class with many others from around the country.
-He’s now in the last phase of his program, having recently completed his internship.
-Once he successfully defends his dissertation, he will officially be Dr. Edgerson.
+Dr. LaMarr D. Edgerson lives in Albuquerque, NM and holds a Doctor of Psychology, Clinical specialization, with a special focus on Trauma, from University of the Rockies.
+For three years, he drove the 700 miles to Colorado Springs, CO one weekend per month (and sometimes two weekends) to attend class with many others from around the country.
+We last spoke to him while he was still enrolled in his program.

 LaMarr spent the next twenty years in the United States Air Force and completed several degrees - an Associate's in Dental Science, an Associate's in Social Psychology, and a Bachelor's in Social Psychology.
-“I was the first in my family to earn a college degree,” he says proudly.
+“I was the first in my family to earn a college degree,” he told us proudly.

 After retiring from the Air Force, he earned a Master of Arts in Psychology with a focus on Marriage and Family Therapy.
 “I worked in the field for a while and began to build a name for myself, but I wasn't satisfied.
 I wanted to help veterans who were struggling with post-traumatic stress.
 In order to do so, I realized I needed more specialized knowledge.
 I wanted to be an expert.
 And I never forgot my grandfather's dream.”